-- Withdraw their consent to processing at any time - Ask us to rectify, erase or restrict processing of their personal data (in certain circumstances) - Prevent use of their personal data for direct marketing - Object to processing that has been justified on the basis of public interest, official authority or legitimate interests - Challenge decisions based solely on automated decision making or profiling (i.e. making decisions or evaluating certain things about an individual based on their personal data with no human involvement) - Be notified of a data breach (in certain circumstances) - Make a complaint to the ICO - Ask for their personal data to be transferred to a third party in a structured, commonly used and machine-readable format (in certain circumstances)
+- Withdraw their consent to processing at any time - Ask us to rectify, erase or restrict processing of their personal data (in certain circumstances) - Prevent use of their personal data for direct marketing - Object to processing that has been justified on the basis of public interest, official authority or legitimate interests - Challenge decisions based solely on automated decision making or profiling (i.e., making decisions or evaluating certain things about an individual based on their personal data with no human involvement) - Be notified of a data breach (in certain circumstances) - Make a complaint to the ICO - Ask for their personal data to be transferred to a third party in a structured, commonly used and machine-readable format (in certain circumstances)

 Individuals should submit any request to exercise these rights to the DPO.
+Please contact us (see 'Contact Us' section below).
 If staff receive such a request, they must immediately forward it to the DPO.
+We will respond without delay and within one month of receipt of the request (or receipt of the additional information needed to confirm identity, where relevant).